sawickiap/D3d12info/README.md

   -h --Help            Only print this help (command line syntax).
   -l --List            Only print the list of all adapters.
   -a --Adapter=<Index> Print details of adapter at specified index.
-  -all --AllAdapters   Print details of all (non WARP) adapters (default behavior).
+  --AllNonSoftware     Print details of all (except WARP and Software) adapters (default behavior).
+  --AllAdapters        Print details of all (except WARP) adapters.
   -j --JSON            Print output in JSON format instead of human-friendly text.
   -f --Formats         Include information about DXGI format capabilities.
   -e --Enums           Include information about all known enums and their values.